kevinfengcs88/pop-the-pig/README.md

 # Pop the Pig

 A web app that teaches React fundamentals through a simple game inspired by the famous children's toy, Pop the Pig.
+In the real-life game, players take turns rolling a die with various colors on it.
+If a player rolls "green" for example, a green burger is selected, and the player feeds the burger to the pig and pumps the pig's head according to the value indicated on the burger (integer value).
+The player who is able to pop the pig wins.

 ## Use State Hook